Tag: Delphi history

 Archeology of Delphi

-The polygonal wall: Well-preserved polygonal retaining wall of the Temple of Apollo was built in the 6th century B.C.
+The polygonal wall: The well-preserved polygonal retaining wall of the Temple of Apollo was built in the 6th century B.C.
 It provided support to the terrace with a temple for centuries.
-The construction blocks and their perfectly fitted curved joins is a construction that features precision and artistic perfection.
+The construction blocks and their perfectly fitted curved joins are a construction that features precision and artistic perfection.
 Many carvings with about 800 inscriptions stretch across the entire length of the wall.

 The third temple of Athena was made of a local grey limestone in the mid-4th century B.C. in the western part of the precinct.
 The façade displayed six Doric columns.
 The opening between the pronaos and cella had two ionic columns.
 This temple didn’t have a surrounding colonnade.